gcm107/AviationWorks/README.md

 # AviationWorks
-Code for tracking flights, getting weather forecasts, and displaying this information in a way useful for others. *This is still an AviationWork in progress.*
+An advanced software solution designed for real-time flight tracking and weather forecasting.
+It presents data in an intuitive and comprehensive manner suitable for industry stakeholders.
+Currently under development at AviationWork.

 ## Installs
 Required to run the code: